tfij/tfij.github.io/_posts/2016-12-19-Default-Methods.md

 method in abstract class.
 Default implementation should be a proper for all subtypes, for example:

-1. Since Java 8 [List](https://docs.oracle.com/javase/8/docs/api/java/util/List.html) class has method `sort`.
+1. Since Java 8 [List](https://docs.oracle.com/javase/8/docs/api/java/util/List.html) class has a `sort` method.
 Its implementation is valid for all subtypes, but subtypes like `SingletonList` or `SynchronizedList` override this implementation.